Features

 • Hard cap of 25 connection requests & 100 messages per account, per day

-• Randomised 30–120 second gaps between actions
+• Randomised 30–120 second gaps between actions, scaled up during warm-up

 • New accounts ramp from 5/day +3/week until fully warmed